-Cold laser is a safe and effective therapy that works well with chiropractic philosophy in that it helps the body to heal itself.
-It works by penetrating the targeted tissue and stimulates the mitochondria in the cells to produce more energy called ATP.
+Cold laser is a safe and effective therapy that works to help the body to heal itself.
+It works by penetrating the targeted tissue and stimulates the cells to produce more energy called ATP.
 This increase in cellular energy allows the cell to repair and regenerate quickly and effectively.
-As well, the laser uses a non thermal wavelength of light so there is no risk of tissue damage.
-There are numerous studies on the safety and effectiveness of laser therapy by the medical profession as well as independent research by Theralase, the laser developer.
-Some clinical trials that have been done recently to support the use of laser therapy are:
+The laser uses a non thermal wavelength of light so there is no risk of tissue damage.
+Laser therapy penetrates into the tissue to improve healing and decreases pain and inflammation.

 At Back to Health, we use laser therapy with many of our patients who have a variety of conditions such as:

 - Acute joint sprains (ankle, knee, wrist, elbow, etc.)

 We see the usefulness of laser therapy everyday with our patients whether they are a young high school athlete, an adult weekend warrior, or a senior with aches and pains.
 Here are some of the benefits of using laser therapy:

 - Faster wound healing

 - Improves cell regeneration